 You may hear terms relevant to the reporting and resolution of sexual or interpersonal misconduct complaints.
-The most common terms from the Sexual and Interpersonal Misconduct Policy and the Code of Student Conduct are identified here,* along with general definitions of some additional concepts as well as definitions found in the Iowa Code and The Clery Act for reference.
+The most common terms from the Sexual and Interpersonal Misconduct Policy ("Policy") and the Code of Student Conduct are identified here, along with general definitions of some additional concepts as well as definitions found in the Iowa Code and The Clery Act for reference.
 In all cases, please see the full policies for complete and additional definitions, and appropriate context.

 Adjudication: The process of investigating and resolving formal complaints of sexual or interpersonal misconduct.

 Complaint: Making a formal report of misconduct to the University, which will be investigated and adjudicated through the applicable policy and procedure.
 (Please note an individual can notify the University of misconduct and seek assistance without filing a formal complaint.)

 Complainant: An individual who reports that they experienced sexual or interpersonal misconduct through a student, student organization, faculty/staff member, or third party’s conduct and who initiates a complaint against that party through a University policy or procedure.